sora-xor/sora-docs/src/snippets/demeter-staking-polkaswap.md

 ### Reviewing your SORA Stake

-The next time you navigate to the Staking tab on Polkaswap, the SORA staking section will appear as as active and will display your APR.
+The next time you navigate to the Staking tab on Polkaswap, the SORA staking section will appear as active and will display your APR.

  ![](/.gitbook/assets/polkaswap-staking-active.png)